data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-6a-express-postgresql-datastore.md

 ![robots app index page screenshot with new robot](/img/posts/express-robots-index-with-created-robot.png)

-We're almost ready to [push this application to production](/process-documentation/2016/04/09/node-for-rails-developers-part-7-deploying-node-app-to-heroku/).
+Nice job.
+After a few more steps, we'll be ready to [push this application to production](/process-documentation/2016/04/09/node-for-rails-developers-part-7-deploying-node-app-to-heroku/).